liamcottle/reticulum-meshchat/README.md

 ## Beta Features

-- Support for browsing pages hosted on Nomad Network Nodes.
+- Support for browsing pages, and downloading files hosted on Nomad Network Nodes.

 > NOTE: micron format parsing is still in development, some pages may not render or work correctly at all.